LukeHeffAI/Voice-To-The-Dark/README.md

 # Voice To The Dark

-Takes the best written stories from the NoSleep subreddit and narrates them.
+Voice To The Dark is a web application that takes the best written stories from the NoSleep subreddit and narrates them.
+This app can take a URL from the NoSleep subreddit, extract the text from the horror story, and send them to the ElevenLabs API to narrate them.
+This app will be hosted on a domain with security measures to stop others accessing it without persmission.